dickravison/health_fitness_tracker/README.md

 # health_fitness_tracker

-This is used to export health and training data from intervals.icu and import it into DynamoDB.
-This will also send a notification at the start of the week and start of the month containing statistics, such as difference in weight, amount of training complete, any PBs.
-There is also a function that sends a personalised nutrition plan for the upcoming planned week of training.
+This project exports health and training data from [intervals.icu](https://intervals.icu), generates statistics of weekly and monthly progress and creates a personalised nutrition plan based off the upcoming planned week.

 ## Getting Started
 Create the `env/` directory under `tf/`.
 In here you should add your input variables into a .tfvars file and your backend config in a .hcl file.
 You then can start deploying by using: